Epernay Champagne, France Travel Guide

 Epernay can serve as a springboard for longer regional or national travels, connecting easily to other key destinations.

-For history buffs, a somber but important visit to Verdun battlefields (approx. 1.5-2 hours drive).
+For history buffs, a somber but important visit to Verdun battlefields (approx. 1.5-A drive of 2 hours).

 Excellent train connections from Reims or Epernay link you to major French cities.

-Onward travel throughout The country of france and Europe is practical and efficient.
+Onward travel throughout The country of the french republic and Europe is suitable and efficient.